In a first, delegates at UN climate talks agree to transition away from planet-warming fossil fuels

 DUBAI, United Arab Emirates (AP) — Nearly 200 countries agreed Wednesday to move away from planet-warming fossil fuels — the first time they’ve made that crucial pledge in decades of U.N. climate talks though many warned the deal still had significant shortcomings.

-“Humanity has finally done what is long, long, long overdue,” Wopke Hoekstra, European Union commissioner for climate action, said as the COP28 summit wrapped up.
+“Humanity has finally done what is long, long, long overdue,” Wopke Hoekstra, European Union commissioner for climate action, said as the COP28 summit wrapped up in Dubai.

 Within minutes of opening Wednesday’s session, COP28 President Sultan al-Jaber gaveled in approval of the central document — an evaluation of how off-track the world is on climate and how to get back on — without giving critics a chance to comment.
 He hailed it as a “historic package to accelerate climate action.”

 The document is the central part of the 2015 Paris accord and its internationally agreed-upon goal to try to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) above pre-industrial times.
-The goal is mentioned 13 times in the stocktake document and al-Jaber repeatedly called that his “north star.”
-So far the world has warmed 1.2 degrees (2.2 degrees Fahrenheit) since the mid 1800s.
+The goal is mentioned 13 times in the document and al-Jaber repeatedly called that his “North Star.”
+So far, the world has warmed 1.2 degrees (2.2 degrees Fahrenheit) since the mid 1800s.
+Scientists say this year is all but certain to be the hottest on record.

 Several minutes after al-Jaber rammed the document through, Samoa’s lead delegate Anne Rasmussen, on behalf of small island nations, complained that they weren’t even in the room when al-Jaber said the deal was done.
 She said that “the course correction that is needed has not been secured,” with the deal representing business-as-usual instead of exponential emissions-cutting efforts.
 She said the deal could “potentially take us backward rather than forward.”

-When Rasmussen finished, delegates whooped, applauded and stood, as al-Jaber frowned and then eventually joined the standing ovation that stretched longer than his plaudits.
+When Rasmussen finished, delegates whooped, applauded and stood, as al-Jaber frowned, eventually joining the standing ovation that stretched longer than his plaudits.
 Marshall Islands delegates hugged and cried.

 Hours later, outside the plenary session, small island nations and European nations along with Colombia, held hands and hugged in an emotional show of support for greater ambition.